Privacy Virtual Cards

 Min Read

 Until recently, the only way you could access your funds after applying for a new payment card was by waiting for the physical card to arrive in the mail.
-Realizing how inconvenient that was for the applicant, many card issuers have introduced temporary solutions to allow customers quicker use of their new accounts.
+Realizing how inconvenient that was for the applicant, many card issuers have introduced temporary solutions (such as a temporary ATM card) to allow customers quicker use of their new accounts.

-For instance, when you open an online checking or savings account at Credit Karma, you can get instant access to it via a digital wallet while waiting for the plastic debit card to be delivered[1].
+For instance, when you open an online checking or savings account at Credit Karma, you can get instant access to a Credit Karma virtual debit card via a digital wallet while waiting for the plastic debit card to be delivered[1].

 This article will explore the Credit Karma virtual card feature and explain: